Penny McNamee: Theatre

 McNamee portrayed Donna in the Australian premier of Hurlyburly for the Griffin Theatre Company, Sydney.
-The show opened in May 2005.
 McNamee starred alongside Alex Dimitriades.

 McNamee has performed in Carols in the Domain for Channel 7, Carols by Candlelight for Channel 9 and on Good Morning Australia.

 Film

-McNamee completed filming on John Duigan's Australian feature film Careless Love, in which she played the lead role of Carol.
+McNamee completed filming on John Duigan's Australian feature film Careless Love, in which she played the role of Carol.
 The film was in postproduction in 2011 and was released in 2012.

-In 2006, McNamee starred as Melissa in the Lionsgate US feature film See No Evil alongside Rachael Taylor.
+In 2006, McNamee starred as Melissa in the Lionsgate US feature film See No Evil.

-McNamee was cast in Nash Edgerton's award-winning short film Fuel, which was nominated for the Sundance Film Festival.